First Dogs of U.S. Presidents

 President Ronald Reagan holds his Cavalier King Charles Spaniel, Rex, warmly in his arms inside the White House

 President Ronald Reagan holds his Cavalier King Charles Spaniel, Rex, in his arms in the White House.
-Public Domain
+Public domain

 Barbara Bush and Princess Diana sit on a floral couch at the White House, smiling as Diana reads Millie’s Book, with its cover featuring Barbara and her dog Millie displayed behind them.

 First Lady Barbara Bush presents Millie’s Book, her dog’s best-selling tale, to Princess Diana in the Yellow Oval Room.
 George Bush Presidential Library.
-Public Domain
+Public domain

 George H. W. Bush’s English springer spaniel, Millie, had a literary career.
 Her 1990 book Millie’s Book (ghostwritten by First Lady Barbara Bush) became a New York Times bestseller.
 In it, Millie narrated the goings-on at 1600 Pennsylvania Avenue with gentle wit and bipartisan grace.